A small group: 7 plus or minus two.

 This may seem obvious to many of you.
 But even for those, it may be useful to review.

 1. No simple problems.
-We now need a team to figure out almost any problem.
+We now need a team to figure out almost any problem, because they are all complicated.
 We need the knowledge from multiple people.

 2. Creating knowledge.
-The team is the unit that creates the knowledge.
-The convert tacit knowledge to explicit knowledge.
+The team is the unit that creates the real knowledge.
+They convert tacit knowledge to explicit knowledge.
 They brainstorm.
 They convert ideas to something more real, and examine whether they are achieving the vision.

 3. Has “it”.
 We can’t describe everything that makes a winning team.
 One day knowledge.
 One day skill.
 One day motivation.
 Every day something different.
 But they get it done.

 4. Motivation.
 Creating something brand new is hard work.
 The team members need to motivate each other to get past all the problems and issues.
 The team has to find its heart.
-Once it has it, you can let it run.
+Once it has it (the heart), you can let the Team run.

 6. Fundamental to make Scrum work.
 Scrum is built upon a team concept.
 To get the real value from Scrum, you should start with a team.
 (I have not thought about it as much, but I think this would apply to all or almost all of Agile.)